GoogleCloudPlatform/berglas/examples/kubernetes/README.md

 ## Limitations

-The mutator requires that containers specify a `command` in their manifest.
+-   The mutator requires that containers specify a `command` in their manifest.
     If a container requests Berglas secrets and does not specify a `command`, the mutator will log an error and not mutate the spec.

+-   Berglas requires CA certificates to authenticate outbound TLS connections.
+    The target container must have CA certificates in a well-known path.

 [workload-identity]: https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity